w3f/Grants-Program/applications/Lastic.md

 ### Overview

 - Lastic is a blockspace marketplace built on Polkadot.
 - The core idea behind Lastic is to make Polkadot blockspace more accessible and cost-effective for its users.
-We aim to create a marketplace for buying and selling 'coretime,' which will in turn stabilize pricing for offer user-friendly payment models, and even introduce subscription or futures options for projects.
+We aim to create a marketplace for buying and selling 'Coretime,' which will in turn stabilize pricing for offer user-friendly payment models, and even introduce subscription or futures options for projects.
 Imagine a world where launching or extending a project on Polkadot is as simple as flipping a switch - that's what Lastic strives for.
 - We believe the coretime model is positioning Polkadot as a leader of providing quality and modular blockspace, and in order to provide a blockspace marketplace for *any* application, Polkadot's technology is best equipped for this inevitable future.
 This is why we're choosing to build on Polkadot.

 ### Project Details

 The complete vision of Lastic is a broad and intensive endeavor that involves building on technology that is not yet complete nor wholly available.
 Our experience in this ecosystem has shown that embarking on such a journey would likely involve costly investments of time and code in technologies are likely to change and make our code irrelevant for the future of coretime and Polkadot as a whole. **We believe, for the scope of this Web3 Foundation grant request, that "thinking with the end in mind" is a prudent guiding principle that also has pragmatic utility and therefore would be creating a UI for the system Coretime Parachain.**

-We expect the teams to already have a solid idea about your project's expected final state.
-Therefore, we ask the teams to submit (where relevant):

-- Mockups/designs of any UI components
-- Data models / API specifications of the core functionality
-- An overview of the technology stack to be used
-- Documentation of core components, protocols, architecture, etc. to be deployed
+For the scope of this grant:

 - PoC/MVP: A website where users can view the current state of coretime on Polkadot
-- What your project is _not_ or will _not_ provide or implement
+- What Lastic is _not_ or will _not_ provide or implement in the scope of this grant
   - The ability for Polkadot users to manipulate cores, for example, by slicing them up
   - The ability to buy or sell coretime on a secondary market like what Lastic intends to provide long-term